maxvhardy/breezeOS/README.md

 ## Computer go brrrrrr
 ## DoorOS

+NOTE: Big Update is not the newest version, it is the first version.
+It's just named that because I forgot to change it.

 DoorOS is a 64-bit operating system built from scratch.

 It’s written in C and Assembly.